qbistsound/scarab/README.md

 # Details

-  Written in 30 minutes between projects to prove that all of this can be done without extensive dependencies and massive amounts of calls and class objects.
+  Written in 30 minutes between projects to prove that all of this can be done without extensive dependencies and massive amounts of calls and class objects, and still provide a larger and more extendible set of features.